 "With the use of the lifting beam we successfully transferred both parts to their respective crates and gingerly pallet trucked them across the squeaking floorboards of the balcony to the goods lift, breathing a sign of relief when they safely reached the National Museums Collection Centre in Granton."

-In December 2012, Weituo was finally returned to his rightful place, peacefully surveying the Grand Gallery of the National Museum of Scotland from the lofty heights of the balcony.
-Long may he remain there.
+In December 2012, Weituo was returned to his customary place, peacefully surveying the Grand Gallery of the National Museum of Scotland from the lofty heights of the balcony.
+But the story doesn't end there: in 2018 he was off on his travels again, destined for the new Exploring East Asia gallery.
+We think he looks very happy there!